radhikabhong/Image_Processing_Using_GraphCut_Algorithm/README.md

 ## Converting problem/solution
+As the algorithm indicates, a graph of the overlapped region between the patches is created using networkx.
+One such generated graph is displayed below :

+### Graph Generation
 <pre>    <img src="Fig1.png" width="600" height="400">        </pre>

+Intermediate Steps
+The graphs below depict the edges that contribute to the cost of the intermediate phases' minimum cut.
+Two sets of nodes are returned after performing the Edmonds Karp algorithm.
+The left image nodes are represented by one, while the right image nodes are represented by the other.
+These graphs simply show the nodes and their accompanying edges, which are clipped once the method is applied.
+Several intermediate graphs were created during the procedure, but the six graphs above adequately depict the graph's trajectory.
+The initial graphs have a high density since both sections contribute to the minimal cut.
+However, as we progress, the new image (right) adds more to the seam than the previous one (left).
 <pre>    <img src="Fig2.png" width="600" height="400">     </pre>
 <pre>    <img src="Fig3.jpeg" width="600" height="400">     </pre>
 <pre>    <img src="Fig4.jpeg" width="600" height="400">     </pre>